Broadcast and play with locals

 These cards are meant to be brought in only against Burn (or quite so).

-Sun Droplet: good with blockers or removals, otherwise useless.
+Sun Droplet: good together with blockers or removals, otherwise useless.
 Way better if played in multiple copies.

-Authority of the Consul: leaving aside infinite combos, Authority of the Consuls is good only against haste creatures; but at that point Disfigure or even Crypt Incursion are at least equally good (especially considering the stress on the manabase).
-Additional synergies don't seem worth of consideration.
+Authority of the Consuls: leaving aside infinite combos, Authority of the Consuls is good only against haste creatures; but at that point Disfigure or even Crypt Incursion are at least equally good (especially considering the stress on the manabase).
+It pairs well with Intruder Alarm and Mesmeric Orb.

-Rest for the Weary: good, but their creatures would still be left to run around unchecked: it's but an expensive fog against Burn.
+Rest for the Weary: good if already playing , but their creatures would still be left to run around unchecked: it's but an expensive fog against Burn.

-Timely Reinforcements: one of the best way to deal with Burn, with little application anywhere else; options need to be diversified for this to be useful: with removals and Crypt Incursion or Phyrexian Unlife, perhaps.
+Timely Reinforcements: one of the best way to deal with Burn, with little application anywhere else; options need to be diversified for this to be useful (in order to lessen the risk of incurring into opponent's countermeasures): with removals and Crypt Incursion or Phyrexian Unlife, perhaps.

-Ensnaring Bridge: this card is soft to incidental artifact/permanent hate (even maindeck, mainly because of Abrupt Decay, Maelstrom Pulse, Kolaghan's Command, Qasali Pridemage, Engineered Explosives, Oblivion Stone, Karn Liberated, Beast Within...), and (much like with creatures, even if in a surely lesser, but still seizable extent) you cannot afford to lose that easily your only line of defence because it will most probably not be followed by additional defence - a problem in common with adopting spot removals as the main defence, as it is not trivial to cast more than 1 defensive spell in this deck without giving up to the ability to win consistently on top of the right one.
+Ensnaring Bridge: [WARNING!!!
+The present entry only exposes the pros and cons of the card: for an analysis of the various Mill strategies employing Ensnaring Bridge, see below] This card is soft to incidental artifact/permanent hate (even maindeck, mainly because of Abrupt Decay, Maelstrom Pulse, Kolaghan's Command, Qasali Pridemage, Reclamation Sage, Engineered Explosives, Oblivion Stone, Karn Liberated, Beast Within...), and (much like with creatures, even if in a surely lesser, but still seizable extent) you cannot afford to lose that easily your only line of defence because it will most probably not be followed by additional defence - a problem in common with adopting spot removals as the main defence, as it is not trivial to cast more than 1 defensive spell in this deck without giving up to the ability to win consistently on top of the right one.
 Ensnaring Bridge is too fragile in that it is exposed to common and played-regardless removal spells: hate is to be expected as heavy played especially after sideboard, when the opponent brings in a lot of marginally useful or even probably dead cards (graveyard hate, artifact- or enchantment-removal..) because they have a bunch of surely dead cards maindeck against us; Ancient Grudge is the most frequent of the brought-in, and it can even be cast from graveyard after we mill it (sure, if they get Ensnaring Bridge they won't destroy your Mesmeric Orb.. but to what end, if you cannot live long enough?).
-Mill is a frail deck: if only 1 of your spell (even a milling one, but there is no point in that since it is enough for them answering the defensive one) is thwarted, you lose any chance to race out racing decks (i.e. quite any Modern deck); this is especially true about Ensnaring Bridge since it costs too much and comes in too late to take you ahead in tempo when thwarted.
-However, that is less of an issue when we compare an Ensnaring Bridge list to a tempo list employing fog (like mine): now that between Mesmeric Orb and Fraying Sanity permanents makes up for a big part of our milling engine, a removal on any of them would take out our ability to win in the time our fog would net us.
+Mill is a frail deck: if only 1 of your spell is thwarted (even a milling one, but there is no point in that since it is enough for them answering the defensive one), you lose any chance to race out racing decks (i.e. quite any Modern deck); this is especially true about Ensnaring Bridge since it costs too much and comes in too late to take you ahead in tempo when thwarted.
+However, that is less of an issue when we compare an Ensnaring Bridge list to any other build: between Mesmeric Orb and Fraying Sanity permanents makes up for a big part of our milling engine, meaning that a removal on any of them would take out our ability to win in the time our defensive means would net us.
 Another concern is that Ensnaring Bridge works poorly with other cards: it requires playing suboptimal cards (blockers, removals, Collective Brutality, Surgical Extraction to get rid of what can deal with it, and perhaps even millers like Shriekhorn or Breaking / Entering that are less efficient than what you would play in order to win without it, i.e. not enough to win most of the times without an Ensnaring Bridge!!) and adopting suboptimal lines of play (casting spells in an untimely manner, like a Surgical Extraction on an irrelevant target or a Visions of Beyond for drawing but one) to be effective, such that leave you in no position to win the game without giving the opponent a lot of time to deal with the lock.
-It bickers with Archive Trap which can remain unused in hand; or with untimely/unlucky Visions of Beyond (even if cast in your opponent's end phase) or with land-heavy/-light draw (lands/cards will remain stuck in hand).
-It is useful to note that more than one of these events can happen simultaneously, making the card looking silly more often than not (finalized and fine-grained deck-building and tight play can do very little about that).
-Not being a catch-all answer to creatures in a meaningful way can be easy exploited by opponents, as 0-force creatures like Noble Hierarch and little creatures in general (from Infect, Affinity.. which can buff their creatures after having attacked, or even move Cranial Plating at instant speed) can attack regardless: I understand that a Noble Hierarch will take and eternity to kill, but when Ensnaring Bridge is cast or is fully operational (turn 4-5 at the earlier) we will have already taken a lot of damage; we would want to try and not to reckon on the potential support a timely Crypt Incursion could grant: any list even only dreaming to be viable could boast a quite safe victory with a well-placed resolution of that spell, or with casting more than one defence card (hoping not to draw many of them).
-That said, Ensnaring Bridge does not even help the Infect, Burn, Leyline of Sanctity- or Emrakul, the Aeons Torn-decks matchup, which are the most hard ones (preventing Emrakul, the Aeons Torn from attacking still leaves open the question of how we win: most ways to cheat it into play see it not to stay on the battlefield for long).
-I see an argument for Ensnaring Bridge against reanimator, but a fog against Griselbrand is equally effective (and at 3 mana you could also have Crypt Incursion - though you should be dead in any case on turn 3, i.e. you should not be able to cast Ensnaring Bridge anyway).
-Changing viewpoint Ensnaring Bridge makes our mulligans way stronger, which is actually a very strong point.
+It bickers with Archive Trap which can remain unused in hand; or with untimely/unlucky Visions of Beyond (even if cast in your opponent's end phase) or with land-heavy/-light draw (lands or cards respectively will remain stuck in hand).
+And more than one of such events can happen simultaneously, making the card look silly more often than not (finalized and fine-grained deck-building and tight play can do very little about that - as we will see).
+Not being a catch-all answer to creatures in a meaningful way can be easy exploited by opponents, as 0-force creatures like Noble Hierarch and little creatures in general (from Infect, Affinity.. which can buff their creatures after having attacked, or even move Cranial Plating at instant speed) can attack regardless: I understand that a Noble Hierarch will take and eternity to kill, but when Ensnaring Bridge is cast or is fully operational (mostly turn 5, turn 4 at the earlier) we will have already taken a lot of damage; we would want to try and not to reckon on the potential support a timely Crypt Incursion could grant: any list even at least dreaming to be viable could boast a quite safe victory with a resolution of that spell at that point of the game.
+I see an argument for Ensnaring Bridge against reanimator, but a fog against Griselbrand is mostly equally effective (and at 3 mana you could also have Crypt Incursion - though you should be dead in any case on turn 3, i.e. you should not be able to cast Ensnaring Bridge anyway) and preventing Emrakul, the Aeons Torn from attacking still leaves open the question of how we win: most ways to cheat it into play see to it that it doesn't stay on the battlefield for long.
+Changing viewpoint, Ensnaring Bridge makes our mulligans way stronger - which is actually a very strong point.
 At worst, you could even plan to mulligan with the sole end of getting Ensnaring Bridge online sooner.
-Surely, while being useful only from turn 5 on like Crypt Incursion, it is stronger against discards (it is better as a single card, and it isn't nullified if they take your mill spell); unfortunately, decks playing discards are the more capable of dealing with it: Abrupt Decay, Maelstrom Pulse, Kholagan's Command, Liliana of the Veil only to name their more common maindeck resources.
+Surely, albeit being useful only from turn 5 on like Crypt Incursion (see below), it is stronger against discards (it is better as a single card, and it isn't nullified if they take your mill spell); unfortunately, decks playing discards are the more capable of dealing with it: Abrupt Decay, Maelstrom Pulse, Kolaghan's Command, Liliana of the Veil, Cryptic Command only to name their more common maindeck resources - so that this invalidates the whole argument about Ensnating Bridge being stronger against discards.

 Intruder Alarm: it is good only if the opponent plays very few creatures, and very risky in any case.

-Noxious Revival: it can be useful to re-draw a much needed spell like Darkness, Ensnaring Bridge or Glimpse the Unthinkable depending on the situation; on this respect, it is an alternative to Snapcaster Mage that costs no mana - even if the card is acquired later, it costs life (because most probably it isn't worth to splash for it) and it provides card disadvantage (which, incidentally, is a boon if you play Ensnaring Bridge).
+Noxious Revival: it can be useful to re-draw a much needed spell like Darkness, Ensnaring Bridge, Glimpse the Unthinkable or a fetchland depending on the situation; under this respect, it is an alternative to Snapcaster Mage that costs no mana - even if the card is acquired later, it costs life and it provides card disadvantage (which, anyway, can be a boon if you are playing Ensnaring Bridge).
 Noxious Revival in rare occasions can also cover the disruption role against cards like Snapcaster Mage, Unburial Rites, Eternal Witness, Murderous Redcap, making it quite a deep card.
+Where it truly shines, however, is in providing the much needed depth in the enchantment-removal department: Set Adrift is pretty much the only available answer to Leyline of Sanctity, and Noxious Revival can be its copies 5-8 (we would be milling ourselves anyway against Leyline of Sanctity beacuse of an early Hedron Crab, Mesmeric Orb or simply in order to exploit Visions of Beyond or Shelldock Isle).

-Claim / Fame: it mainly reanimates Hedron Crab; but, though we can mill Hedron Crab with Mesmeric Orb, non-interactive decks don't kill our Hedron Crabs and interactives ones have got more removals than we have got Hedron Crabs+Claim / Fames.
-So it is unhelpful.
-In the sidelines, it brings back a Snapcaster Mage for a big spell, a Jace's Phantasm or a Minister of Inquiries if the plan needs them, or Manic Scribe (mostly in an Ensnaring Bridge build).
+Claim / Fame: it mainly reanimates Hedron Crab; but non-interactive decks don't kill our Hedron Crabs (though we can mill Hedron Crabs with Mesmeric Orb) and interactives ones have got more removals than we have got Hedron Crabs+Claim / Fames so that it is hardly of any help.
+In the sidelines, it brings back Snapcaster Mage, Jace's Phantasm, Minister of Inquiries or Manic Scribe if your plan needs them.

 Serum Powder: it would be used to maximize the chances to see at least one enchantment-removal or a graveyard-hate post board: we really need to have them in hand at the beginning of the game.
-However, it is probably better to split the answers - even if doing so lowers the chances to see them compared to them together with Serum Powder - to have more impactful options in every stage of the game (especially if the first ones are dealt with, i.e. with counterspells).
+However, it is probably better to split its slots into proper answers - even if doing so lowers the chances to see them compared to them together with Serum Powder - in order to have more impactful options at every stage of the game (especially if the first ones are dealt with).

 Pyromancer Ascension: unfortunately, there aren't cheap or good ways (less both) to abuse Pyromancer Ascension in Mill; apart from dream-like draws, it would be slow, inconsistent and without Pyromancer Ascension it would do nothing (even if you could refill your cheap mill spells with Visions of Beyond).